basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 map.counters['page_visits'].increment
 ```

-Even though the `page_visits` counter did not exist previously, the above operation will create it (with a default starting point of 0) and the `increment` method will bump the counter up to 1.
+Even though the `page_visits` counter did not exist previously, the above operation will create it (with a default starting point of 0) and the increment operation will bump the counter up to 1.

 Now let's say that we add an Enterprise plan to our pricing model.
 We'll create an `enterprise_customer` flag to track whether Ahmed has signed up for the new plan.
 He hasn't yet, so we'll set it to `false`: